cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 {{< /gsHighlight >}}

-As you can see there are manager blueprints for different environments.
-Each of these blueprints provisions resources (like a vm, security groups, ip's, etc..) required for the manager to run and installs the different components on the vm.
+Note that there are Cloudify Manager blueprints for different environments.
+Each of these blueprints provision resources (such as a VM, security groups, IP addresses, and so on) that are required for the Cloudify Manager to run, and install the different components on the VM.

 ##Configuring Inputs##